 Apps for Your Clients

-Xero - About four years ago, I switched nearly all of my clients from desktop accounting software to Xero.
+Xero - Back in 2012, when Xero was still new in the United States, I switched nearly all of my clients from desktop accounting software to Xero.

 Here are my top three reasons why:

 - Excellent design — Xero is well-designed and easy to use for both accountants and clients.

 - Unlimited users — You get unlimited users per organization.
 In other apps that charge per user, you often have to share a single login among several people.
 This is a significant security risk.

 - The add-on marketplace — Xero's growing add-on ecosystem gives me lots of opportunities to help my clients increase productivity and decrease costs by integrating the front-end systems they use to run their businesses with the back-end accounting system.

 For more about the benefits of using Xero, read my post "Why Xero is great for startups."